dumeo/QtNetdisk/tcpServer/README.md

-This is netdisk server files
+This is netdisk server files.